donkirkby/chess-kit/docs/rules.md

 When you move a piece, it brings any checkers along with it.
 If you move a tarred piece all the way to your back rank, remove the checker and return it to your opponent, a bit like promoting a pawn.
+If your opponent adds a checker to your piece that's already on your back rank, the opponent's checker is immediately removed.
+If your piece had one of your own checkers, that's also removed.

 #### Adding and Capturing Checkers
 After you finish moving and throwing, you may play one of your cards to add a